 Staten Island is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Staten Island.
 This makes Staten Island a good place to live for young professionals.
 With so many people in this demographic, Staten Island presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

 Staten Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Staten Island citizens is very high relative to the national average among all cities (21.84%): 34.70% of adults in Staten Island have a bachelor's degree or even advanced degree.
+The citizens of Staten Island are very well educated compared to the average community in the nation: 34.89% of adults in Staten Island have a bachelor's degree or even advanced degree.

 The most common language spoken in Staten Island is English.
 Other important languages spoken here include Spanish and Chinese.